danielhesse/README.md/README.md

 yarn <command-script>
 ```

-The server will start on port 3333 - go to http://localhost:3333
+The server will start on port 3333.
+Go to http://localhost:3333

 ## :tada: How to contribute to the project